oscar7070/Extreme-Advanced-Engine-SDK-For-Unity/README.md

 Not Working components: ExtremeEvent

-You need to install InputSystem & TextMeshPro becouse SDK depends on it.
+You need to install InputSystem & TextMeshPro becouse the SDK depends on it.

 For Light2D you need to add Light2DRenderer to the camera to render the lights!